googleboy-byte/CLARA/README.md

 - Builds on Crake & Martínez-Galarza (2023) for URF methodology
 - Uses TESS data from NASA/MAST
 - Lomb-Scargle periodogram via VanderPlas (2018)
-- Please cite the forthcoming CLARA paper if using this code or results

 ---